bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### await start_loop(receiver)

 - Starts the loop and routes the incoming messages to the given receiver method

+### get_next_reset_delta()

+- Returns the timedelta to the next request limit reset (00:00 Europe/Amsterdam).

+Used in Home Assistant for knowing when to reconnect again.

 ### await wait_for_response()